Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Detailed Proofs and More Experimental Results

-Below, we report the rejection ratios of SIFS on syn1 (\figref{fig:rejection-ratio-syn-1}), syn3 (\figref{fig:rejection-ratio-syn-3}), rcv1-train (\figref{fig:rejection-ratio-rcv1-train}), rcv1-test(\figref{fig:rejection-ratio-rcv1-test}), url (\figref{fig:rejection-ratio-url}) and kddb (\figref{fig:rejection-ratio-kddb}), which are omitted in the main text due to the space limitation.
+Below, we report the rejection ratios of SIFS on syn1 (\figref{fig:rejection-ratio-syn-1}), syn3 (\figref{fig:rejection-ratio-syn-3}), rcv1-train (\figref{fig:rejection-ratio-rcv1-train}), rcv1-test(\figref{fig:rejection-ratio-rcv1-test}), url (\figref{fig:rejection-ratio-url}), kddb (\figref{fig:rejection-ratio-kddb}), syn-multi1 (\figref{fig:rejection-ratio-syn-multi1}), syn-multi3 (\figref{fig:rejection-ratio-syn-multi3}), and rcv1-multiclass (\figref{fig:rejection-ratio-rcv1-multiclass}), which are omitted in the main paper.
+In all the figures, the first row presents the rejection ratios of feature screening and the second row presents those of sample screening.